Vector and Tensor Spin Polarization for Vector Bosons at Local Equilibrium: Second-order results

 Note that the terms proportional to $ \d_{rs} $ do not contribute to tensor (vector) polarization up to $ \mathcal{O}(\pt^3)$ ($ \mathcal{O}(\pt^2)$), and hence we do not show such terms in $ f^{(2)}_{rs}|_{TT} $.
 With these results, the full second-order expression for the spin density matrix in phase space is obtained through

-Note that the second term does not contribute to the second-order tensor spin polarization (see \eq{leading:T}).
+where the second term does not contribute to the second-order tensor spin polarization (see \eq{leading:T}).
 The corresponding Cooper-Frye type formulas for spin density matrix and for vector and tensor spin polarization are obtained through \eqs{eq:cooperfrye}{eq:cooperfrye3}.

+We note that the terms proportional to $A$ in eqs.~(\ref{final:SS})-(\ref{final:TT}) may have significant contributions to the spin alignment of vector bosons.
+For instance, for a thermal velocity $ \b_\m = \hat{t}_\m /T $, $ A $ reduces to

+which grows as $\sim e^{E_\bk/T}/{\lb E_\bk/T \rb^2}$ in the large-$E_\bk$ limit.
+A naive estimation using freeze-out temperature $T=160$ MeV and meson energy $1\text{ GeV}<E_\bk<2\text{ GeV}$ gives $7<A<860$, indicating that terms containing $A$ could have much larger contributions than the remaining parts.
+Such contributions, as will be shown in the next section, vanish at global equilibrium, but may play an important role when the fluid is at local equilibrium, especially for vector mesons at high momentum in realistic heavy-ion collisions.

-\section{Global Equilibrium and beyond}
+\section{Global equilibrium and beyond}

 In order to check the obtained results and to better understand the physical contents of the formulae for vector and tensor spin polarization, it is useful to consider the global equilibrium limit.
-Global equilibrium is notably independent of pseudo-gauge transformations and it is achieved by requiring the LEDO $\opt{\r}_\LE$ to be independent of the choice of hypersurface, which implies that the four-temperature vector fulfills the Killing equation:
+Global equilibrium is notably independent of pseudo-gauge transformations and it is achieved by requiring the LEDO $\opt{\r}_\LE$ to be independent of the choice of hypersurface, which implies that the four-temperature vector fulfills the Killing equation

 and the spin potential equals the thermal vorticity and is constant in space-time

 The four-temperature is then given by

 with $ b_{\m} $ and $ \varpi_{\m\n} $ being constants independent to $ x $\,.